 Since being in Swaziland for the last four months, there are foods that I have missed from home.
 And ironically, one of the foods that I miss most from America is that Thai curry.
 My lovely sister understood very well and was kind enough to send me a huge care package with some of my favorite foods, including containers of both red and panaang curry paste.
 It only took me about 2 days before I broke open the red curry, and this is what I was able to recreate.

-Thai Red Curry with Chicken, Red Peppers, and Pineapple
+Thai Red Curry with Chicken, Red Peppers, and Pineapple1 tbsp. olive oil

 3 green onions, chopped finely